 Students may use their Brown I.D. card to operate laundry and vending machines.
 You can add money to your Brown I.D. card in any Card Value Center (CVC) machine located on campus.

 We advise adding money only in small increments, as unused funds are not refundable and cannot be used at the Brown Bookstore.

 We leave it up to parents to decide if a student should have additional money during their stay.

+Other than a laptop, computers are often too cumbersome to transport for such a short period of time.
 Residence halls at Brown are wireless and wired for access to the Brown network and the Internet.
 Students who have the appropriate computing equipment and can configure their own computers are welcome to use the network during the summer at no charge.

 For those who do not bring a computer with them to campus, several computing clusters are available.
 They are equipped with PCs and Macs, printers, and scanners.

 Cell phones are optional.
 If you provide your student with a phone, please do not call your student.
 Instead, please wait for them to call you.
 Your student’s schedule will be very busy and very tight.
 If your student does not call, please do not worry – it most likely means that he or she is having a fantastic time.